haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-KNOXSS-entension-using-Selenium-and-Python.md

 3. `-f` or `--firefox` - defines the location of Firefox Developer edition binary
 4. `-a` or `--addon` - defines the location of KNOXSS extension directory, unzipped and modified
 5. `-t` or `--timeout` - defines the timout for event

+## What I did:

+Like I wrote in my previous post: [Communication between Selenium, page script and Firefox extension](Communication-between-Selenium-page-script-and-Firefox-extension).

+The tool supports the basic method of navigating and scraping links of each visited web page starting from that passed in the argument.
+It compares each found link to the visited ones, looking for proper extensions and checks whether the domain is suitable.
+It communicates with KNOXSS add-on using JavaScript custom events, that method might be useful for automation testers.

 ## TODO: